usnistgov/dioptra/docs/source/reference/resource-search-language-reference.rst

 ..
 ACCESS THE FULL CC BY 4.0 LICENSE HERE:
 .. https://creativecommons.org/licenses/by/4.0/legalcode

-.. _reference-resource-search-language-reference:
+.. _reference-resource-search-language-syntax:

 ====================================
- Resource Search Language Reference
+Resource Search Language Syntax
 ====================================

 This document describes the language used to search for resources when using GET queries.